 Please see below for maps and images of the proposed student farm.
 Feedback and questions can be sent to Katie Maynard email@example.com.
 More information can also be found at these links:

 - Approval Process

 The farm is proposed to be located just to the North of the Orfalea Family Children’s Center at West Campus and will have an adjoining fence with the Children’s Center.
 The proposed farm location is also in close proximity to IV Elementary School, one of IV Youth Projects locations, the West Campus Student Family Housing and associated Community Garden, Coal Oil Point Reserve, and West Campus Point (UCSB faculty housing).

 The student farm is surrounded by new and expanding student and faculty housing.
 Once the San Joaquin housing project is complete (end of Summer 2017), 3,606 undergraduates, 592 families, and 102 faculty and their families will live in the West Campus region (pictured to the right).
-This does not include the many students and faculty living at the west end of Isla Vista (the large light green box in the photo to the right).
+This does not include the many students and faculty living at the west end of Isla Vista (the large light green box in the photo below).

 The current location is surrounded on three sides by roadway and on the fourth by the Orfalea Family Children’s Center.
 Please see the photograph below.

 Please see the preliminary conceptual design below from Landscape Designer Kim True of True Nature, Landscape Architecture.